 A programme of Continuous Professional Development (CPD) is maintained for all staff working on audit engagements to ensure that auditors maintain and enhance their knowledge, skills and audit competencies.
+The Head of Internal Audit is required to hold a professional qualification (CCAB or IIA) and be suitably experienced.
+The current Head of Internal Audit is a Chartered Fellow of the Institute of Internal Auditors (CFIIA) and has a Master of Science degree in Audit (MSc).
+He has more than 30 years internal audit experience.

-The Director of Governance is required to hold a professional qualification (CCAB or CMIIA) and be suitably experienced.
-The Director of Governance will ensure that the internal audit service has access to an appropriate range of knowledge, skills, personal attributes, qualifications, experience and competencies required to perform and deliver its responsibilities.
+The Head of Internal Audit will ensure that the internal audit service has access to an appropriate range of knowledge, skills, personal attributes, qualifications, experience and competencies required to perform and deliver its responsibilities.